 What is a Condo?

-What is the Mortgage Process for a Condo?
+What is the Process for a Condo Mortgage?

-When applying for a mortgage for a condo, the lender has to approve the borrower and the building.
-Some things lenders look for in a condo building are:
+When applying for a condo mortgage, the lender has to approve the borrower and the condo building.
+Some things lenders look for in a condo building, especially Manhattan condos, are:

 - High owner occupancy rates